How to choose a quit date

 - Ask for help.
 Talk to friends or relatives who have quit smoking and ask for their advice and support.
 Ask smokers to stop lighting up around you.

-The more prepared you feel, the better your chances of kicking the habit for good.
+The more prepared you feel, the better your chances are of kicking the habit for good.

 By Heidi Raschke, Contributing Writer

 Centers for Disease Control and Prevention.
-Prepare to quit.
-Accessed: January 2, 2015.
+Take steps to quit.
+Accessed November 5, 2020.